quytm2239/SideMenuDownSide/README.md

   - `SideMenuHolder` contains a `DataSource` for screen list (a list of Widget).
 It is written in file `side_menu_holder.dart`
   - `SideMenuScreenContainer` will help us to relayout, trigger animation, display current screen.
 It is written in file `side_menu_screen_container.dart`

-## How to use (Outdated, will be updated soon!
-But I already added comment for each important block of codes)
+## How to use
+⚠️⚠️⚠️ Outdated, will be updated soon!
+But I already added comment for each important block of codes.

   - Update your `main.dart`.
 Here is your new `main.dart` content:
   ```
   import 'package:flutter/material.dart';